pingcap/docs-cn/dev/tidb-in-kubernetes/deploy/tidb-operator.md

 If you are deploying in a different environment, a proper DNS addon must be installed in the Kubernetes cluster.
 You can follow the [official documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-dns-cluster/) to set up a DNS addon.

-TiDB Operator uses [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
+TiDB Operator uses [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
 For better performance, it is recommended to use local SSD disk as the volumes.
-Follow [this step](#local-persistent-volume) to auto-provision local persistent volumes.
+Follow [this step](#configure-local-persistent-volume) to auto-provision local persistent volumes.

 It is suggested to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) in the Kubernetes cluster.
 Otherwise, you need to set `rbac.create` to `false` in the `values.yaml` of both `tidb-operator` and `tidb-cluster` charts.